Buyer Database · Production Company · Updated

 How does FilmNation attach to and develop projects?

-What is FilmNation currently producing or selling?
+What is FilmNation currently producing or developing?

 Who leads FilmNation and makes acquisition decisions?